Kraków

 Nowa Huta

-Auschwitz was originally built as a Polish barracks.
-It developed into the infamous concentration camp when the Germans in 1940 set it up to gather political prisoners.
-The remains of the camp are today a museum.
+Auschwitz, called Oświęcim in Polish, is a facility that was originally built as a Polish barracks.
+The place developed into the infamous concentration camp when the Germans set it up in 1940 to collect political prisoners, but in the following years Jews and Soviet prisoners of war were also interned here.

 Katowice, Poland